Theodora of Khazaria: Empress

-In 705, Justinian formed a new alliance, this time with Tervel of Bulgaria.
-With an army of 15,000 horsemen provided by him, Justinian suddenly advanced on Constantinople and managed to gain entrance into the city.
-He deposed Tiberius III and regained his throne.
-Theodora was the new empress consort but was still in the custody of her brother.
+Leading an army of 15,000 horsemen provided by his new ally Tervel of Bulgaria, Justinian entered Constantinople in 705 and regained the throne.
+This made Theodora the new empress consort, but she was still in the custody of her brother.

 According to the chronicle of Theophanes and the Chronographikon syntomon of Ecumenical Patriarch Nikephoros I of Constantinople, Justinian was planning to reclaim his wife by force.
-In 705/706, a detachment of the Imperial navy was sent to the Sea of Azov to escort Theodora back, but the fleet was sunk by a storm before reaching their destination.
+In 705/706, a detachment of the Imperial navy, sent to the Sea of Azov to escort Theodora back, was sunk by a storm before reaching its destination.

 Busir wrote to his brother-in-law and informed him that war was unnecessary.
 He was free to reclaim Theodora as soon as he sent emissaries to escort her and, according to Theophanes, he also informed Justinian of the existence of his son, Tiberius.
 Theophylaktos, a koubikoularios, was sent to bring them back to Constantinople with no further incident.
 Theodora was crowned Augusta and Tiberius was proclaimed co-emperor to secure his succession rights.